iq-motion-control/iq-module-communication-doc/docs/manual/manual_stock_led.rst

 Stock LED Support (White and RGB LED Control)
 ***********************************************
 All Vertiq Gen 2 modules support use of our LED add-on board available with Vertiq's Pro Kit.
-For information about purchasing a Pro Kit, or for information about purchasing more LED add-on boards, please contact us at support@vertiq.co.
+For information about purchasing a Pro Kit, or for information about purchasing more LED add-on boards, please contact us at info@vertiq.co.
 Please refer to your module's family page to see if it belongs to Gen 1 or Gen 2.

 Your Pro Kit's LED add-on should include the LED board as well as all wiring necessary to connect with your module.